Ellis Narrington Burton

 - Height 5' 11", Weight 165 lb.

-He would appear in 147 games for the 1958 Houston Buffaloes and get his first major league action in a late season look by the 1958 Cardinals where he appeared in eight games, hitting .233.
-Ellis was a switch-hitting outfielder with good speed but he had trouble making contact from either side of the plate in later major league trials.
+He appeared in 147 games for the Houston Buffaloes and got his first major league action in a late-season look by the Cardinals in 1958, where he appeared in eight games, hitting .233.
+Ellis had good speed but he had trouble making contact from either side of the plate in later major league trials.

 Ellis was in pro ball for 11 years, 1955 through 1965 and his minor league sheet shows that he appeared in 1,213 games, having 4,210 at bats with 1,155 base hits, including 169 home runs for a .274 batting average.

 Ellis went into banking after baseball and in 1974 became manager of the Bank of America in Burbank, CA.